 Jesus came in the flesh and overcame death when He resurrected from the dead (Heb 2:14–18).
 Christ has given hope and promised to prepare a place for the faithful to come with Him (John 14:2–3).
 God promised that the faithful will have “an entrance into the eternal kingdom” (2 Pet 1:11).
 Paul described this hope as God’s “heavenly kingdom” (2 Tim 4:18).
 The kingdom that is the church will continue into eternal life.

-God has promised to resurrect the faithful to glorified bodies like Christ (Phil 3:20–21).
+God promised to resurrect the faithful to glorified bodies like Christ (Phil 3:20–21).
 The faithful will resurrect as Christ rose from the dead (Rom 8:11; 1 Cor 6:14; 2 Cor 4:14).
 Jesus resurrected as flesh and bones, yet He also was glorified having put on immortality (Luke 24:39; 1 Cor 15:20–22, 53).
-The redeemed bodies of the faithful resurrect to immortality, glory, power, and spiritual life (1 Cor 15:42–44).
-For the coming redemption of the body, Paul revealed how God will change the world setting free the creation from the bondage of decay (Rom 8:19–23).
+The redeemed bodies of the faithful will resurrect to immortality, glory, power, and spiritual life (1 Cor 15:42–44).
+For the coming redemption of the body, Paul revealed that God will change the world setting free the creation from the bondage of decay (Rom 8:19–23).
 The new creation will be compatible to the glorified bodies of those resurrected to life.

 The apostle Peter declared, “according to his promise we are waiting for new heavens and a new earth in which righteousness dwells” (2 Pet 3:13).
-How can any Christian say this without a real hope of a new heavens and new earth?
-Peter spoke of the real events of creation, the flood, and the coming destruction of the earth by fire (2 Pet 3:4–13).
-Peter attested that the creation of new heavens and new earth is a real event and not a symbolic figure of speech.
+How can any Christian like Peter declare this without a real hope?
+Peter spoke of the real events of the Creation, the Flood, and the coming destruction of the earth by fire (2 Pet 3:4–13).
+Peter attested that the creation of the new heavens and new earth is a real event and not a symbolic figure of speech.